jybantang/Phys215-202324-2/SYLLABUS.md

 Submission modes are described in the [Main Page](README.md).

 ## Notes
-<a name="gpu-note">[1]</a> The computer must have at least more than two cores.
+<a name="gpu-note">[1]</a> Must have at least two CPU cores.
 Having GPU cores is desirable but not required.
 The Internet access is necessary for downloading and installing related apps and codes Julia and GitHub.